 Idling

 Idling is a frustrating and unnecessary source of air pollution.
-Many people in our network have repeatedly witnessed it happening outside schools, in town centres, playgrounds and at hospitals.
-As well as the increase in localised air pollution, leaving an engine idling wastes fuel and money.
+Many people in our network repeatedly witness it happening outside their houses and schools, and at playgrounds and hospitals.
+Leaving your engine running may seem harmless, but it has tremendous impacts that negatively affect everyone.

 In order to raise awareness about why idling is so problematic, many of our members have been approaching idling drivers at the kerbside and outside schools.
-We give them a flyer, speak to them in a friendly manner to ask if they’re about to move off and if they’re not, explain the damage idling can do.
-We’ve co-ordinated with a number of schools to hand out idling letters in the children’s school bags, or send them out digitally with newsletters.
+We give drivers a flyer, speak to them in a friendly manner to ask if they’re about to move off and if they’re not, explain the damage idling can do.
+We’ve co-ordinated with a number of schools to hand out idling flyers in children’s school bags, or to send them out digitally with newsletters.

-You can download our idling flyer below, or head to the Resources page to order some printed versions to be sent out to you.
+You can download our flyer below, or head to the Resources page to order some printed versions to be sent out to you for free.

 Previous